-The professional discussion can be completed via face to face or remote assessment.
+As with the business project presentation, the professional discussion can be completed via face to face or remote assessment.
 Where conducted using technology, fair assessment conditions must be maintained.
 Acceptable means of remote assessment include video conferencing/video calling and must include a two way visual and audio link.
 The video call will be recorded and submitted by the end-point assessor for internal quality assurance.

-Where the interview is completed face to face, the independent end-point assessor should complete a written summary of the professional discussion and submit this with the digital recording for quality assurance purposes.4
+Where the interview is completed face to face, the independent end-point assessor should complete a written summary of the professional discussion and submit this with the digital recording for quality assurance purposes.5

-Any video or audio recordings will be saved securely within the apprentice's online folder for QA access and be named using the correct conventions: Apprentice name - Professional Discussion Recording.
+Any video or audio recordings will be saved securely within the apprentice's online folder for QA access and be named using the correct conventions.